-The information comparing the Fund's performance to that of its Performance Universe, consisting of funds underlying variable insurance products (including the Fund) classified as small-cap growth funds by Lipper, showed, among other data, that the performance of the Fund's Class I shares for the one-year period ended December 31, 2022 was below the median performance of the funds in the Performance Universe, and was above the median performance of the funds in the Performance Universe for each of the three-, five- and ten-year periods ended December 31, 2022 and ranked in the first quintile of the funds in the Performance Universe for each of the space for the funds in the Performance Universe for each of the funds in the Performance Universe for the first quintile of the funds in the Performance Universe for the first quintile of the funds in the Performance Universe for the first quintile of the space for the first quintile of the funds in the Performance Universe for the formance Universe for the first quintile of the space for the space for the first quintile of the space for the space for the first quintile of the space for the space for the first quintile of the space for the space from the Manager and ClearBridge concerning the reasons for the Fund's relative performance versus the peer group for the various periods.
+The information comparing the Fund's performance to that of its Performance Universe, consisting of funds underlying variable insurance products (including the Fund) classified as mid-cap core funds by Lipper, showed, among other data, that the performance of the Fund's Class I shares for the one-, three-, five- and ten-year periods ended December 31, 2022 was below the median performance of the funds in the Performance Universe for each period.
+The Board noted the explanations from the Manager and ClearBridge concerning the reasons for the Fund's relative performance versus the peer group for the various periods.